Apps

 1. Manipulatives: Manipulatives are physical objects that students can handle to explore and learn mathematical concepts.
 They might include items like number blocks, counters, fraction circles, or geometric shapes.
 Manipulatives enable students to see and touch the mathematical concepts they're learning about, which can make these concepts easier to understand.

 For students with dyscalculia, manipulatives can be particularly beneficial.
-They can use these tools to explore number relationships, perform operations, solve problems, and visualize mathematical ideas.
+They can use these tools to explore number relationships, perform operations, solve problems, and visualise mathematical ideas.
 For example, a student might use number blocks to understand addition and subtraction, or fraction circles to grasp the concept of fractions.

 2. Calculators: Calculators can be valuable tools for students with dyscalculia, particularly when dealing with more complex calculations.
-They can help reduce the cognitive load and minimize errors, allowing students to focus more on the mathematical concepts and problem-solving strategies.
+They can help reduce the cognitive load and minimise errors, allowing students to focus more on the mathematical concepts and problem-solving strategies.

 Calculators can also be used to check work, providing students with immediate feedback and helping them understand their mistakes.
 This can boost students' confidence and encourage them to take on more challenging problems.

-Digital Tools: Digital tools, such as interactive math software or online learning platforms, can provide engaging, personalized learning experiences for students with dyscalculia.
+Digital Tools: Digital tools, such as interactive math software or online learning platforms, can provide engaging, personalised learning experiences for students with dyscalculia.
 They can offer visual and auditory aids, immediate feedback, and the ability to progress at their own pace.

 Interactive math games can make learning fun and engaging, increasing motivation and retention.
 Virtual manipulatives can offer the same benefits as physical ones, but with added features like the ability to change colors, sizes, or orientations.
 Educational apps can provide structured, step-by-step instruction, along with the flexibility to practice anytime, anywhere.